Anniversary Gifts That Actually Mean Something After Decades Together

 4. A Recreated Version of Your First Real Date

-And by “first real date,” I do not mean the awkward first coffee where you weren’t sure yet.
-I mean the first REAL one.
-The dinner where you both knew.
-Find that restaurant if it still exists (hopefully it does), book the same table if you can, wear something close to what you wore (not the same outfit, please, we are over 40, we are not doing that), and order what you ordered.
+And by “first real date,” I don’t mean that awkward first coffee where you were still trying to figure each other out.
+I mean the first real one – the dinner where you both knew.
+Find that restaurant if it still exists (and let’s hope it does), try to book the same table if you can, and wear something similar to what you wore (please, we’re over 40, not the same outfit), and order what you ordered.

-The strange and wonderful thing about doing this at year 20 is that you’re sitting across from someone you didn’t really know yet, then.
-And you can feel, in real time, how much has happened since.
-It is a deeply weird experience in the best possible way.
-(If the restaurant has closed, which, this is sad but it happens, recreate the menu at home.
-Same effect.)
+The unique thing about doing this at year 20 is that you are sitting with someone you didn’t know back then.
+You can see first-hand how much everyone has changed since then.
+It’s like nothing I’ve experienced before, and in the best way possible.
+(If the restaurant is closed, that’s unfortunate, but you can recreate the menu at home.
+It will have the same effect.)

 If you’re recreating the date at home (which, honestly, sometimes feels MORE intimate than going out), the HLIKEM 20th Anniversary Wine Tumbler Set is a really lovely touch for the table.
 Two stainless steel insulated tumblers, the kind that keep your wine actually cold for the entire dinner (revolutionary, I know), with subtle “Mr. & Mrs.” detailing that elevates the moment without being tacky.
 They’re the kind of cups you’ll keep using for every anniversary dinner going forward.